A New Dawn for Renewable Energy: Angola's Largest Off-Grid Solar and Storage Project Launches

 Financing and International Collaboration

 The successful launch of the Cazombo project was made possible through a complex financing structure that involved significant international collaboration.
-Standard Chartered Bank served as the primary financier, backed by Euler Hermes, Germany’s export credit agency, which provided a guarantee of around €1 billion (approximately $1.16 billion) for the broader Rural Electrification Program.
+Standard Chartered Bank served as the primary financier, backed by Euler Hermes, Germany's export credit agency, which provided a commitment of around €1 billion (approximately $1.16 billion) for the broader Rural Electrification Program.
 This intricate funding arrangement highlights the crucial role of international banks and export credit agencies in facilitating large-scale renewable energy projects in emerging markets.

 Conclusion: A Model for Future Renewable Projects